Humany/humany-docs/SEO/tutorial-seo-full.md

 See [Known issues](known-issues.md)

 # Setting up SEO support for widgets
-This tutorial describes, in a few simple steps, how to implement full SEO support for your Humany widget.
-The full SEO support is currently only available for Inline widgets.
+This tutorial describes, in a few simple steps, how to implement SEO Full support for your Humany widget.
+The SEO support is currently only available for Inline widgets.

 Take a look at [this repository](https://github.com/Humany/humany-customer-seo) for a reference implementation in .NET Core 3.
 [Here](api.md) is the API documentation for the SEO service.